isomerpages/moe-acjc/_showcase/2026/ACJC Celebrates the Class of 2025!.md

 <p>We congratulate the Class of 2025 and wish them all the best for their
 future endeavours.
 Their resilience, creativity, and commitment to lifelong learning have left an indelible mark on ACJC.
-We know they will continue to live out our College values of Integrity, Tenacity and Passion daily, using the knowledge, skills and character they have developed to make a difference in whichever path they choose to take.</p>
+We know they will continue to live out our College values of Integrity, Tenacity and Passion, using the knowledge, skills and character they have developed to make a difference in whichever path they choose to take.</p>
 <p><em>To God be the Glory!
 The Best is Yet to Be!</em>
 </p>